 Let’s take a closer look at each of these export options; all of which work the same in Revit, SketchUp, Archicad, and Rhino – with one exception, as noted above.

-1. Screenshot (render image)
+2. Screenshot (render image)

-Related post: For more on composing a view, see this post: Best Practices: Finding The Right Perspective
+Related post: For more on composing a view, see this post: Best Practices: Finding The Right Perspective.

-It is helpful to know that the resolution of the image can be set in Enscape’s Visual Settings dialog.
+It is helpful to know that the image's resolution can be set in Enscape’s Visual Settings dialog.
 By default, the resolution is set to Full HD 1920 times 1080 pixels.
 I like to leave this set at Ultra HD, so the quality is extra high, and I do not have to go back and recreate any images (see image below).
 If you have a slower graphics card (GPU) that may take too much time early on in the design process, a lower setting would be more appropriate.

 The file format can also be selected when creating screenshots.
 The default is PNG, which is what I usually use: